myers/winship_schedule/README.md

 We should have a Clean up weekend from the Friday of the first week to the Sunday.

+We want our scheduled weeks to have enought time between them so that it's not hard use them all.
+Right now we are working towards the ideal of 8 at least weeks between them.

 We want to have a schedule that we can work with at least five years out.
 Those with kids have to plan their summers far out in advance.

+The last week we use the house should be the week after Christmas.

 ## How I solved this